AlexXavierRuiz571/se_project_express/README.md

 # WTWR (What to Wear?): Back End

 The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
+It covers work with databases, authorization, error handling, and building a secure API that the front end can use.
+The goal is to create a reliable service that manages users, clothing items, and user interactions.

 ---